What is the cost of KAP treatment?

 To help ensure that KAP treatments are safe and appropriate for your therapeutic goals, we have a 3 step evaluation process which must take place prior to the initiation of services.
 We first ask clients to start by reviewing our Self-Evaluation Tool.
 This tool lists the conditions which are or may be contraindicated for ketamine treatment.
 If a client feels they can move forward with the evaluation process, the New Client Packet will be provided.
 This packet includes the New Client Questionnaire, Consent Agreement/Privacy Statement, 48 Hour Cancellation Policy/Credit Card Authorization, and Release of Information forms.
 The New Client Packet must be completed and returned before the second phase of the evaluation process can begin.

-The second phase of the evaluation process includes a half hour Mental Health Evaluation session conducted via telehealth with your assigned therapist.
+The second phase of the evaluation process includes a one hour Psychotherapy Intake Session conducted with your assigned therapist.
 This session is designed to help ensure there are no mental health contraindications, and also to provide the client with more detailed information about our ketamine treatment program.

-After the Mental Health Evaluation is completed, the Medical Evaluation and 1st ketamine treatment will be scheduled.
+After the Psychotherapy Intake Session is completed, the Medical Evaluation and 1st ketamine treatment will be scheduled.
 In most cases, the Medical Evaluation will take place immediately before the ketamine treatment, assuming no physical health contraindications are present.

 In many cases, and assuming the absence of contraindications, it is not unusual for a client to have their first ketamine session within 10 days of returning their completed New Client Packet.